jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Abstract algebra review.md

 ![[Abstract Algebra I --- math-171/notes/Ring isomorphism theorems#_theorem _ the fourth isomorphism theorem|Ring isomorphism theorems]]

 This fourth isomorphism theorem is extremely useful when we start talking about [[Algebraic Geometry --- math-176/notes/Spectra#_definition _ $ operatorname{Spec} R$ spectrum|spectra]] — the collections of all prime ideals of a ring.
-In particular

 ### Integral domains